Ivelina-Z/Ivelina-Z/README.md

 ========================
 I’m an electrical engineer with software development skills
 ---------------------------------------------------------
-🌍  I'm based in Varna, Bulgaria
+🌍  I'm based in Bulgaria.

 ⚡  I have keen interest in application of machine learning in the scope of energy distribution, smart grids and renewable energy.